 Yes.
-The University's right to enter rooms for certain purposes is described in the Campus Living agreement under the heading "University's Right to Entry."
-Student(s) rooms may be searched if a student gives permission, or if there is reason to believe that the occupants of the room are in physical or psychological distress.
-Professional staff members or others authorized to do so will conduct a search of a student's room following the procedures listed below.
-If it is expected that the items, which are believed to be located in the student's room, will be used as evidence in criminal proceedings, ECU Police will be contacted so that a warrant can be obtained.
+The University's right to enter rooms is described in the Campus Living agreement under the heading "University's Right to Entry."
+Student(s) rooms may be searched if a student gives permission or if there is reason to believe that the occupants of the room are in physical or psychological distress.
+Campus Living may also enter the room for regular health and safety inspections.
+Only authorized personnel will enter a student's room.
+If staff believe or have discovered illegal or prohibited items, ECU Police will be contacted.

-The professional Campus Living staff member conducting the search will knock and announce their identity and purpose.
+Typically, the professional staff member conducting the search will knock and announce their identity and purpose.
 If there is no response, admission is denied, or if entry is not granted within a reasonable time, the professional staff member conducting the search may enter using a master key.

 Illegal items and/or items, which are considered a violation of the Code of Conduct or the Campus Living agreement, found in the room will be submitted to ECU Police or designee.
-The items will be held until completion of any related evaluations.
+The items will be held until claimed and taken off-campus or as a part of a criminal investigation.

-What if my guest or someone I allowed into the halls is responsible for the misbehavior?
+What if a guest or a person a resident allowed into the halls is responsible for the misbehavior?

-Campus Living believes that hosts, or anyone who allows another into the residence halls, are responsible for the conduct of their guests, or those they allow into the halls.
+Campus Living holds the hosts, or anyone who allows another into the residence halls, responsible for the conduct of their guests, or those they allow into the halls.